darrylj1999/darrylj1999.github.io/README.md

 weighted avg      0.840     0.820     0.824       200
 ```

 The LSTM in general seems to have low precision with label 8, which is the reggae genre.
-In particular, the reggae genre seems to be often confused with the hip hop genre.
+In particular, the reggae genre seems to be often confused with the hip hop genre and might be the reason for lower test results.
 Nevertheless, this might be worth investigating in the future.

 ### Next Steps:

 The most glaring issue is overfitting.
 Next steps include exploring more ways to mitigate this issue such as changes in architecture or exploring new features.
 For example, [2] made use of an additional 1D global average pooling layer between the layer normalization and linear layer.
 Furthermore, [2] used much smaller slices of music (as opposed to a large 3 seconds per slice) as well as the first and second derivatives of some of the features (particularly the MFCCs).
 Perhaps these methods would answer why the model is overfitting, and be the key to reducing it.

-GRU
+# GRU

 Quantitative Metrics: